ZZ Plant Care Guide

 Table of Contents

-ZZ Plant or Zamioculcas zamiifolia is a member of the Araceae family.
+ZZ Plant or Zamioculcas zamiifolia or Zanzibar Gem is a member of the Araceae family.
 It is native to East Africa.

 Zamioculcas zamiifolia is referred to as the ZZ Plant because it is short for the first initials of the scientific name.

-There are around 3,750 species of the Araceae family.
-Zamioculas Zamiifolia is the only plant in the Zamioculas genus.
+There are around 3,750+ species of the Araceae family, however Zamioculcas zamiifolia is the only species in its genus.

-The ZZ Plant was first thought to be a Caladium, but was later reassigned.
+The Zanzibar Gem was first thought to be a Caladium, but was later reassigned.

 ZZ Plant at a glance.

-The ZZ Plant has oval-shaped, dark green leaves attached to long, dark brown stems.
+The Zamioculcas zamiifolia Plant has oval-shaped, dark green leaves attached to long, dark brown stems.

 The shape is sort of like an eye or a gem.

-ZZ Plant thrives in indirect, low light.
+Zanzibar Gem thrives in bright, indirect light, but tolerate low light.
 I keep mine in the middle of a south-west facing window.
+Avoid prolonged direct sun to prevent leaf scorching.

 Even though Zamioculcas zamiifolia can survive in low light, the more light it receives, the faster it will grow.
-However, ZZ can not tolerate bright, direct light.
-A few hours in the early morning or late evening is fine, but outside of this time, the sun would be too much.
+However, ZZ cannot tolerate direct light.
+A few hours in the early morning or late evening is fine, but outside of this time, the sun would be too much, and can lead to scorched leaves.

-On average, ZZ Plant can grow up to 4 feet.
+On average, ZZ Plants can grow up to 2-3 feet indoors.
+Sometimes, they can reach 4 feet.

 ZZ Plant Fine Art Prints Available!